bychwa/Naturale/Readme.md

 # Naturale
-This is a simple natural language classification application that basically takes a sentence or word and train the machine based on definition/meaning into a set of class that as that senstense belongs beased on Naive Bayes text classification http://nlp.stanford.edu/IR-book/html/htmledition/naive-bayes-text-classification-1.html.
+This is a simple natural language classification application that basically takes a sentence or word and train the machine based on definition/meaning into a set of class that as that senstense belongs beased on [Naive Bayes text classification](http://nlp.stanford.edu/IR-book/html/htmledition/naive-bayes-text-classification-1.html).

-This application has been deployed for test use on http://naturale.eu-west-1.elasticbeanstalk.com and can be offline anytime.
+This application has been deployed for test use on [naturale](http://naturale.eu-west-1.elasticbeanstalk.com) and can be offline anytime.

 ### Installation
 #### Docker